vkhitrin/colorfox/README.md

 ## Compatability

+Tested on:

-Tested on MacOS High Sierra 10.13.6 with Firefox 62.0
+* MacOS High Sierra 10.13.6 with Firefox 62.0

+* MacOS Mojave 10.14 with Firefox 62.0

 ## Credits